jiabingeng/reactor-user-docs/administration/adapters.md

 If you choose to have Launch manage the hosting for your build, Launch delivers the build to the Akamai Edge CDN.
 The embed code references the delivery location of these files so a browser can retrieve the files as needed.

-Tip: This is the easiest, quickest, way to create an adapter for your environments.
+**Tip**: This is the easiest, quickest, way to create an adapter for your environments.

 ### A note on adapters for mobile properties